Wellington and Manawatu Railway Company: Motive power

-The WMR operated 22 locomotives in revenue service, of which 20 were acquired by the government (the original Nos.
+The WMR operated 22 locomotives in revenue service, of which 20 were acquired by NZR in 1908 (the original Nos.
 3 & 5 were sold to the Timaru Harbour Board).

 The WMR classified its locomotives by number without class distinction; if a locomotive was withdrawn its number was re-used on a new locomotive.
 When the WMR was acquired by the government, some locomotives joined existing classes (N and V), while others had new class designations established for them.
 These classes contained few locomotives, so all were withdrawn by 1931 during the 1925–35 standardisation programme.

 Seven engines were Vauclain compounds from Baldwin.
 WMR No. 13, built in 1894, was the first compound in New Zealand and the first narrow-gauge compound in the world.